clubgamma/gamma_notes/CONTRIBUTING.md

    You can get the repo link from the Download section in the **repo copied in your own account**.
 Still having trouble🙄,see the below image

    ![clone](https://user-images.githubusercontent.com/65907580/135130004-4a782302-483a-4589-aef7-b58d4e85599e.PNG)

+### 4. Create a Branch specific to the Issue

+  > git checkout -b branch-name

  ### 4. Set up remote repo
   - When you cloned your fork, that should have automatically set your fork as the "origin" remote.
 Use git remote -v to show your current remotes.
 You should see the URL of your fork (which you copied in step 3) next to the word "origin".